How to Install Claude Code CLI on Fedora 44

 Location: ~/.local/bin/claude

-Confirm that Fedora can launch Claude Code from your shell:
+Confirm that Fedora can see the user-local binary directory in your current shell:

 claude --version